-70 An insurer shall apply IFRS 17 for annual periods beginning on or after 1 January 2023.
-An insurer can choose to apply IFRS 17 before that date, but only if it, at the same time, also applies IFRS 9.
+75 An insurer shall apply IFRS 17 for annual periods beginning on or after 1 January 2023.
+An insurer can choose to apply IFRS 17 before that date, but only if it also applies IFRS 9 and IFRS 15.

 Annex 1: What would these changes look like in practice?